Technology & Digital

 Criminal Code (Non-consensual Sharing of Intimate Images) Amendment Bill 2018

 PassedThis bill became law.This bill creates new criminal offences for sharing intimate images without consent, commonly known as 'revenge porn'.
-It criminalises both the actual distribution of intimate images and threats to distribute such images, with penalties of up to 3 years imprisonment.
+It criminalises both the actual distribution of intimate images and threats to distribute them, with penalties of up to 3 years imprisonment.
 Courts can also order offenders to remove or delete the images.

 Transport and Other Legislation (Road Safety, Technology and Other Matters) Amendment Bill 2020